-What were some of the challenges you faced getting started and how did you overcome them?
+What were some of the challenges you face getting started and how did you overcome them?

-What do you like to do when you take a break as a busy entrepreneur?
+As a busy entrepreneur, what do you like to do when you take a break?

 If you could sit down with any business leader or industry expert, who would you choose and why?

-What is the #1 small business book/blog/website you would recommend?
+What is the #1 small book/blog/website you would recommend?

-Can you tell us about an entrepreneur you admire and why?
+Can you tell us about an entrepreneur are you admire and why?

-What’s the best business advice you’ve ever received and why?
+What’s the best advice you’ve ever received and why?

-What advice would you give to an aspiring entrepreneur today?
+What advice would you give to someone starting a small business today?